ivanreese/visual-programming-codex/implementations.md

 # [Swift VPL](https://github.com/NathanFlurry/VisualProgrammingLanguage)

-"node-based visual programming language that assembles executable Swift code and can be written using an Apple Pencil or touch"
+> Visual programming language written in Swift that assembles to executable Swift code.
+WWDC '18 scholarship submission.
+This project aims to proof the node-based visual programming language that assembles executable Swift code and can be written using an Apple Pencil or touch entirely.

+A rough prototype that looks modern but doesn't seem particularly fleshed-out.
+One nice feature is the way nodes are created using the Apple Pencil, which you can see [here](https://www.youtube.com/watch?v=BNWC_OF5Q-Y).

 <br><br><br><br>